Teens Read the Book

 P.S.
 Would you like to do more?
 We are looking for visionary teens and helpful adults who see the importance of this effort and can help us review and quality check the recordings for accuracy.
 Email us at firstname.lastname@example.org if you would like to get involved.
 We look forward to working together.

 If you would like to participate, sign these two release forms and submit with your recording.
 We can't use your recording without these.
 A photo or .pdf scan of these pages is okay.

-After you record your chosen chapter, have someone else like a parent or friend listen carefully to it and make sure you read every word.
-If you made any mistakes, just re-recoWhen you have your recording ready, upload it with your permission slip here.
+After you record your chosen chapter, have a parent or friend listen carefully to it and make sure you read every word.
+If you made just a few mistakes, you just re-record themWhen you have your recording ready, upload it with your permission slip here.
 You'll need to sign in with a Google account to upload your files.

 Ask God to help you as you do for people around the world what Nephi did for his brothers: